-Back in 2000, Dow Chemical, an American multinational chemical corporation, had to fire 61 workers and take some disciplinary measures against 540 workers for sending offensive emails over the organization’s servers.
-To make sure such an incident wouldn’t happen again, CEO Bill Stavropoulos required all 40,000 DOW employees working in 70 countries to complete training on workplace respect and responsibility.
+Back in 2000, The Dow Chemical Company, an American multinational chemical corporation, fired 61 workers and took disciplinary measures against 540 more for sending offensive emails over the organization’s servers.
+To make sure such an incident wouldn’t happen again, CEO Bill Stavropoulos required all 40,000 Dow employees working in 70 countries to complete training on workplace respect and responsibility.

-This training could have cost the company a fortune if it were held using traditional school classes.
-But the company took advantage of education technology to provide training via a cost-effective web-based system.
+This training could have cost the company a fortune if it had been held using traditional classes.
+But the company took advantage of technology to provide training via a cost-effective web-based system.

-Over the four-month course period, the company managed to save 30 percent of the time typically spent in classroom settings and $2.7 million dollars that would have otherwise been spent on manual record-keeping, classroom facilities, course handouts, and instructors’ salaries.
+Over the four-month course, Dow Chemical managed to save 30 percent of the time typically spent in classroom settings and $2.7 million that would have otherwise been spent on manual record-keeping, classroom facilities, course handouts, and instructors’ salaries.

-It’s been 20 years since Dow Chemical’s success story, and there have been lots of technological breakthroughs that have influenced eLearning since then.
-Such giants as Toyota, Mazda, Shell, and IBM have long been taking advantage of technology to provide employee training.
+It’s been over 20 years since Dow Chemical’s success story, and there have been lots of technological breakthroughs that have influenced eLearning since then.
+Such giants as Toyota, Mazda, Shell, and IBM have long been taking advantage of edtech solutions to provide employee training.
 But does this mean your company also needs to jump on the eLearning bandwagon?

-No matter what industry your company belongs to, there comes a time when you need to provide the following:
+No matter what industry your company belongs to, there comes a time when you need to do the following:

 What is an LMS in a nutshell?

-An LMS is an e-learning software that manages learners, learning materials, and the relationships between the two.
+An LMS is eLearning software that manages learners, learning materials, and the relationships between them.
 For instance, in terms of talent management, an LMS allows companies to track workers’ profiles and organizational roles.

-An LMS also tracks training history and suitable learning paths.
-It’s a place to register for training and to access online learning materials.
+An LMS can also track training history and suitable learning paths.
+It’s a place for employees to register for training and access online learning materials.
 In addition, an LMS tracks students’ progress as they work through assigned or selected learning materials.
 A typical LMS consists of two components:

-- A server that implements the main functions including building, managing, and providing courses as well as authenticating users
+- A server that implements the main functionality for building, managing, and providing courses as well as authenticating users

 - A browser-based user interface that administrators, instructors, and learners can use